ainsleys/derivadex-api-docs/source/includes/main.md

   }
 }
 ```
+An erroneous command returns an `Error` receipt from the Operator.

 type | field | description
 ------ | ---- | -----------
 string | msg | Error message

 # Subscriptions